itvedant-devops-repo/Package-and-Process-Management-using-Bash-Script-in-Ubuntu/README.md

 - Learners should submit a PDF on Wingz Portal containing:
   - ✅ Screenshots of script execution.
   - ✅ Explanation of each script’s logic.
-  - ✅ Challenges faced & solutions.
+  - ✅ What did you learned?